SBP-YOLO:A Lightweight Real-Time Model for Detecting Speed Bumps and Potholes toward Intelligent Vehicle Suspension Systems: Methods

 For GhostConv, the initial convolution uses kernel size \( k_m \), and the depthwise convolution uses \( k_c \).
 The corresponding parameter count and FLOPs are:

 The cost ratios relative to standard convolution are:

-Under typical settings (e.g., \( c_1 \in [64, 256] \), \( k_m = 3 \), \( k_c = 5 \)), GhostConv reduces parameters and FLOPs to approximately 48\%–55\% of those of standard convolution.
-This demonstrates its effectiveness for efficient deployment in embedded detection frameworks.
-Moreover, Fig.~\ref{fig:2}(c) shows visualized feature maps from the 5th and 7th layers in the backbone.
-The GhostConv-enhanced model exhibits stronger responses to distant small-scale targets, highlighting its improved spatial awareness in complex road scenes.
+Under typical settings (\(c_1 \in [64, 256]\), \(k_m = 3\), \(k_c = 5\)), GhostConv reduces parameters and FLOPs to 48\%–55\% of SC, demonstrating its efficiency for embedded detection.
+Beyond computational savings, Fig.~\ref{fig:2}c shows that the augmented backbone enhances responses to distant small-scale anomalies, indicating an improved receptive field and richer feature representation.